St Lawrence's Church, Denton

-St Lawrence's Church in Denton is a timber-framed church and a Grade II* listed building; it is one of only 29 surviving timber framed churches and chapels in England.
-The chapelry of Denton was established in 1531 with the construction of the chapel of ease, then Roman Catholic in the Diocese of Lichfield and dedicated to St James.
+St Lawrence's Church is a timber-framed church on Town Lane in Denton, a town in Tameside, Greater Manchester, England.
+It is one of only 29 surviving timber-framed churches and chapels in England.
+The chapelry of Denton was established in 1531 with the construction of a chapel of ease, then Roman Catholic, within the Diocese of Lichfield and dedicated to St James.

 The church was rededicated to St Lawrence in 1839 and became a parish church in 1854.
-In 1872, the church was expanded and remodelled by J Medland Taylor and Henry Taylor.
-The church features sixteenth century stained glass.
-The church was restored between 1993 and 2003, funded by Tameside MBC.
-Further restoration began in 2009.
+In 1872 it was expanded and remodelled by J. Medland Taylor and Henry Taylor.
+The building contains 16th-century stained glass and was designated a Grade II* listed building in 1967.
+It was restored between 1993 and 2003, funded by Tameside Council, and further restoration began in 2009.